glebzlat/Polygen/docs/docs/language-reference.md

 - `?`

     Optional (zero or one).
-Tries to consume preceding pattern and unconditionally succeeds (i.e. even if the pattern did not succeed once)
+Tries to consume preceding pattern and unconditionally succeeds (even if the pattern did not succeed once)

 - `*`